-As another school year approaches, teachers are scrambling to set up classrooms, make photocopies of syllabi, attend mandatory meetings, and prepare their curriculum.
+As another school year approaches, teachers scramble to set up classrooms, make photocopies of syllabi, attend mandatory meetings, and prepare their curriculum.
 Amid the back-to-school frenzy, it is easy to focus on the minutia and lose sight of our “summer resolutions.”
-I know a lot of teachers who spend the summer reading, reflecting, and refocusing, but it is hard to take those resolutions we make in summer and put them into practice during the chaos of first few weeks of school.
-However, the first few weeks of school present the perfect opportunity to create the classroom we imagined while on summer break and to set ourselves and our students up for a successful year.
+I know many teachers who spend the summer reading, reflecting, and refocusing, but it is hard to take those resolutions we make in summer and put them into practice during the chaos of the first few weeks of school.
+However, the first few weeks of school present the perfect opportunity to create the classroom we imagined while on summer break and set ourselves and our students up for a successful year.

-As I work with teachers, I encourage them to prioritize the following so they can take their summer resolutions and make them a reality.
+As I work with teachers, I encourage them to prioritize the following to take their summer resolutions and make them a reality.

 #1 Articulate Your WHY and Revisit It Daily

 The summer break gives us time to recharge and re-evaluate why we do this challenging work.
 We can see beyond the daily challenges associated with teaching and remember why we chose to pursue a career in education.

 The beginning of the school year is a time of renewed energy and excitement, which makes it the perfect time to articulate our WHY.
 Once you have articulated your why, capture it!
 Make a visual reminder of why you teach and post it somewhere in your classroom where you can see it each morning.
 Reread your why statement each morning before students flood into your classroom.
 This daily reminder of why you teach will help you stay focused on your purpose at the start of each day.
 Start the New Year by Articulating Your WHY

 #2 Build a Learning Community Both On and Offline